Code-Institute-Submissions/User-Centric-MileStone-Project-5/README.md

   - https://www.pexels.com/search/eating/

 ### Acknowledgements
-- I received inspiration for this project from vegan life
+- I received inspiration for this project from the Love Running project.